August 2017 | 6 min read

-In collaboration with two innovative film-makers, The Future Laboratory asks: Even if we could live optimised lives forever – should we?
+In collaboration with two innovative film-makers, The Future Laboratory asks: Even if we could live optimized lives forever – should we?
 And would the price we pay be our humanity?

-Today human optimisation is moving rapidly from science fiction to science fact.
+Today human optimization is moving rapidly from science fiction to science fact.

 Looking 30 years ahead, six people explore their hopes and fears about a future of mainstream body and mind modification – when even immortal life could be up for sale